 - Influence a (potential) employer about the value you have to offer by curating a set of expectations and stories that fit with their culture.

 The beauty about branding on a personal level is that it already exists.
 Your personal brand is about tapping into things like, how you solve problems, how you interact with clients and co-workers and why you do the things you do in the way you do them.

 Join me next time to learn how you can develop a personal brand and use it to navigate a career change…

-Designed by Lawyer Coach Paulette to guide you in taking a look back at 2017 and looking ahead to 2018, it will help you identify, define, and clarify your personal and professional goals.
+Designed by Lawyer Coach Paulette to guide you in taking a look back and looking ahead to the new year, it will help you identify, define, and clarify your personal and professional goals.

 This article originally appeared on AWAL.